 I understand the regulations of the Study and Examination Regulations concerning the thesis, I am familiar with the general order of writing the thesis.

 The thesis topic was selected (circle one)

 a) by the suggestion of the department

 b) after a personal meeting

 Name: Neptun code:

 Topic of the thesis:

 Nyíregyháza, 20 year month day.

-name of supervisor signature of supervisor
+name of supervisor signature of supervisor -

 name of student signature of student

 name of department head signature of department head

 E-mail address of the supervisor (only for an external supervisor):

-Submission deadlinle of the thesis : 15th April / 15th November of the given year
+Submission deadlinle of the thesis: 15th April / 15th November of the given year

 Date of the consultation, signature of the supervisor:

-1year month daysupervisor

-2 year month day supervisor
+1 year month day supervisor

-3 year month day supervisor
+2 year month ••••• day supervisor 3 year month day supervisor signature of the supervisor

-I approve the submission of the thesis.(Signature of the supervisor is necessary here before submitting the thesis!)
+I approve the submission of the thesis.
+(Signature of the supervisor is necessary here before submitting the thesis!)

-20 year month day.

-signature of the supervisor

-Annex 4.
+20____year month____day.

-THESIS EVALUATION FORM Title of the thesis: Name of the evaluator: Registration number: Identification number: I. Topic selection Choice of topic and title selection (Is it important from the point of view of science?
+THESIS EVALUATION FORM

+Title of the thesis: Name of the evaluator: Registration number: Identification number:

+I. Topic selection

+Choice of topic and title selection

+(Is it important from the point of view of science?
 Does it meet the author's abilities and possibilities?
 Does the title and the given topic correspond to the content of the thesis?)

 The research question (Is it new and important?)

-5 points maximum II.
-Methods and results Data collection and processing (the method's degree of difficulty, its versatility, descriptiveness and adequacy, adequate sampling and / or the range of resources; credibility and structure of data, appropriateness of recording and processing the data;) Presentation of the results (Is the presentation of results accurate, detailed, and clear?, - Is the documentation adequate and illustrative?)
-60 points maximum HI.
-Meeting formal requirements Terminology: (Consistent application of the concepts, appropriate for the conventions of the discipline required for the analysis.)
-Structure: (Compliance with the required formal requirements, proportions of the chapters, logic of main divisions and subdivisions) Style: (Appropriateness and flow of wording) Typography: (Corrected / Uncorrected mistyping; corresponding accents in the text written by wordprocessing program) IV.
-Conclusions, suggestions Application of the results, reasoning: (Interpretation of data and resources; logical consistency; critical reflections, correctness in the presentation of opinions; exploring coherece; new and coherent conclusions.
+II.
+Methods and results

+Data collection and processing

+(the method's degree of difficulty, its versatility, descriptiveness and adequacy, adequate sampling and / or the range of resources; credibility and structure of data, appropriateness of recording and processing the data;)

+Presentation of the results (Is the presentation of results accurate, detailed, and clear?, - Is the documentation adequate and illustrative?)

+III.
+Meeting formal requirements

+Terminology:

+(Consistent application of the concepts, appropriate for the conventions of the discipline required for the analysis.)

+Structure: (Compliance with the required formal requirements, proportions of the chapters, logic of main divisions and subdivisions)

+Style: (Appropriateness and flow of wording)

+Typography: (Corrected / Uncorrected mistyping; corresponding accents in the text written by wordprocessing program)

+IV.
+Conclusions, suggestions

+Application of the results, reasoning:

+(Interpretation of data and resources; logical consistency; critical reflections, correctness in the presentation of opinions; exploring coherece; new and coherent conclusions.
 Alternative explanations.
 Publishability and / or practical application; changes required to it.)
-15 points maximum explanations.
-Publishability and / or practical application; changes required to it.)

 V.References, bibliography, annexes

-(Correctness of content quotations, form al consistency in re eferences and literature, connection

-between the annexes and the topic of the th

-the relevant Hungarian and foreign literature gramments, appropriate processing or
+(Correctness of content quotations, formal consistency in references and literature, connection between the annexes and the topic of the thesis, manageability of annexes, appropriate processing of the relevant Hungarian and foreign literature.)

-the relevant frangarian and releign merata 10.)
-10 points maximum

-•

-points awarded

-100 points total

-total points awarded
+100 points total total points awarded

-Written justification of the evaluation fo r the points awarde d in the evaluation
+Written justification of the evaluation for the points awarded in the evaluation

-(Neither stating the conditions making the

-without the written justification.)
-8
+(Neither stating the conditions making the evaluation possible nor the scoring evaluation is valid without the written justification.)

-without the written justification.

-Questions asked by the evaluator (at least 1. st one question is co mpulsory):
+Questions asked by the evaluator (at least one question is compulsory): 1.

-2.

-Grade (in points and by category): noints category

-Grade (in points and by category). points category
+Grade (in points and by category): points category

-Data

 Date:

 Examination grade:

 POINTS CATEGORY

-0-60 point fail (1)

-61-70 point satisfactory (2)

-71-80 point average (3)

-81-90 point good (4) 91-100 point excellent (5)
+0-60 point fail (1) 61-70 point satisfactory (2) 71-80 point average (3) 81-90 point good (4) 91-100 point excellent (5)

-YI-IUU DOINI excellent (5)

-signature of the evaluator
+..... signature of the evaluator